- Chief County Assessment Office

 To qualify, applicants must:

-Proof of Veterans Administration disability benefits which would be an award letter or verification letter indicating you are receiving a pension for a non-service connected disability; or
+- Proof of Veterans Administration disability benefits which includes an award letter or verification letter indicating you are receiving a pension for a non-service connected disability; or

-- Proof of Railroad or Civil Service disability benefits which would be an award letter showing a total 100% disability
+- Proof of Railroad or Civil Service disability benefits which would be an award letter showing a total 100% disability; or

 - A completed PTAX-343-A Form, Physician’s Statement for the Homestead Exemption for Persons with Disabilities